itsdavidhu/Lol-data/README.md

 ## Statistical Analysis

-- The statistical analysis is focused on high elo (master - challenger) as patters are more consistent
+- The statistical analysis is focused on high elo (master - challenger) as patterns are more consistent

-    * The model is made ASSUMING linearity between session lengths and the out come of a game
+    * The model is made ASSUMING linearity between session lengths and the outcome of a game

 Logistic Regression

-- Logistic regression is focused on modelling the relationship between games in a session (independent varialbe) and the binary outcome of the game, win / loss (dependent variable).
+- Logistic regression is focused on modeling the relationship between games in a session (independent variable) and the binary outcome of the game, win / loss (dependent variable).
 - The odds ratio from the data given by the model is 0.97193106, suggesting a negative relationship between win rate and session length
 - i.e. per session game increase in session length, the win rate is approximately 97.2% of the previous (2.8% drop)
 - Its important to note, the average win rate itself is not dropping 2.8% per subsequent game, but the probability of winning drops 2.8%